-is used, then R runs (regardless of their sizes) will require $\log R$ passes through the file.
+The second stage of a typical external sorting algorithm merges the runs created by the first stage.
+Assume that we have R runs to merge.
+If a simple two-way merge is used, then R runs (regardless of their sizes) will require $\log R$ passes through the file.
 While R should be much less than the total number of records (because the initial runs should each contain many records), we would like to reduce still further the number of passes required to merge the runs together.
-Note that twoway merging does not make good use of available memory.
+Note that two-way merging does not make good use of available memory.
 Because merging is a sequential process on the two runs, only one block of records per run need be in memory at a time.
 Keeping more than one block of a run in memory at any time will not reduce the disk I/O required by the merge process.
 Thus, most of the space just used by the heap for replacement selection (typically many blocks in length) is not being used by the merge process.

 We can make better use of this space and at the same time greatly reduce the number of passes needed to merge the runs if we merge several runs at a time.
 Multiway merging is similar to two-way merging.
-If we have B runs to merge, with a block from each run available in memory, then the B-way merge algorithm simply looks at B values (the frontmost value for each input run) and selects the smallest one to output.
+If we have B runs to merge, with a block from each run available in memory, then the B-way merge algorithm simply looks at B values (the front-most value for each input run) and selects the smallest one to output.
 This value is removed from its run, and the process is repeated.
 When the current block for any run is exhausted, the next block from that run is read from disk.
 Figure 8.10 illustrates a multiway merge.

 Conceptually, multiway merge assumes that each run is stored in a separate file.
 However, this is not necessary in practice.
-We only need to know the position of each run within a single file, and use seekg() to move to the appropriate block whenever we need new data from a particular run.
+We only need to know the position of each run within a single file, and use seekg to move to the appropriate block whenever we need new data from a particular run.
 Naturally, this approach destroys the ability to do sequential processing on the input file.
-However, if all runs were stored on a single disk drive, then processing would not be truely sequential anyway because the I/O head would be alternating between the runs.
-Thus, multi-
+However, if all runs were stored on a single disk drive, then processing would not be truly sequential anyway because the I/O head would be alternating between the runs.
+Thus, multiway merging replaces several (potentially) sequential passes with a single random access pass.
+If the processing would not be sequential anyway (such as when all processing is on a single disk drive), no time is lost by doing so.